American Heart Association backs current BP treatments

 “However, even with the current target of less than 140, many individuals have high blood pressure that is out of control, and they continue to be at serious risk, especially for heart failure and for stroke,” she said.
 “If the target is raised, almost certainly blood pressure in many people will be even higher.”

-Elliott Antman, M.D., president-elect for the American Heart Association, said the new recommendation could expose many more people to health-related problems from high blood pressure.
+Elliott Antman, M.D., President of the American Heart Association, said the new recommendation could expose many more people to health-related problems from high blood pressure.

 “Hypertension influences a person’s health status over a time horizon that is much longer than the follow-up of many of the randomized controlled trials included in the evidence review,” said Antman, professor of medicine and associate dean for Clinical/Translational Research at Harvard Medical School and a senior physician in the Cardiovascular Division of the Brigham and Women’s Hospital in Boston.
 “Therefore it’s not surprising that we still have uncertainty about the optimal way to evaluate and manage hypertension.”

-The American Heart Association and the American College of Cardiology released four cardiovascular treatment guidelines for healthcare providers in November, and next year they will be updating their high blood pressure guidelines as well.
+The American Heart Association and the American College of Cardiology released four cardiovascular treatment guidelines for healthcare providers in November 2013, and some time in 2014 or early 2015 they will be updating their high blood pressure guidelines as well.
 The new report that was published in JAMA, the evidence review it was based on and an update of that review will be taken into consideration for those guidelines, which will be the national standard for treating hypertension.

 Until then, the American Heart Association and the American College of Cardiology recognize the most recent hypertension guidelines, published in 2004 by the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure, as the national standard.